Thursday, November 21, 2024

 Must Watch for Software Compatibility

-In 2024, there are still quiet a lot of architecture software that’s not compatible with OSX.
+In 2025, there are still quite a lot of architecture software programs that are not compatible with macOS.

-AutoCAD & Maya have a Mac Version.
-However, 3DS Max & Revit do not.
+AutoCAD and Maya have Mac versions.
+However, 3DS Max and Revit do not.

-If you want to use a MacBook, it is a serious problem because Revit is pretty much the industry standard and the first to go software for architecture CAD design classes.
+If you want to use a MacBook, this is a serious problem because Revit is essentially the industry standard and the go-to software for architecture CAD design classes.

-There are solutions to use Revit & 3DS Max on a MacBook:
+There are solutions to use Revit and 3DS Max on a MacBook:

-• You can use bootcamp.
-However, bootcam pis only available on the older pre M chips models.
+• You can use BootCamp.
+However, BootCamp is only available on the older models with pre-M chips.

 Performance

-Truth is performance is all over the place because there are just so many hardware configurations even with the newest M3 Chips.
+Truthfully, performance is all over the place because there are so many hardware configurations, even with the newest M3 chips.
 Haven’t seen a GPU on the newest MacBooks?
-Well that’s because the Apple Silicon Chips also known as M1, M2 & M3 chips do not use NVIDIA or AMD GPUs, they use their own GPUs, since these GPUs share resources with the CPUs (M chips), they go together sort of like integrated graphics.
+That’s because Apple Silicon chips, also known as M1, M2, and M3 chips, do not use NVIDIA or AMD GPUs.
+Instead, they use their own GPUs, which share resources with the CPUs (M chips).
+They function similarly to integrated graphics.

-However, unlike integrated graphics, they have an insane amount of ‘vRAM’ because the “RAM” on these chips is shared between the GPU & CPU.
-This doesn’t mean the performance will be the same say as a 4090RTX with 16GB vRAM but it won’t be as bad as a MX450 or an integrated GPU for sure.
+However, unlike integrated graphics, they have an impressive amount of ‘vRAM’ because the “RAM” on these chips is shared between the GPU and CPU.
+This doesn’t mean their performance will match a 4090RTX with 16GB vRAM, but it’s definitely better than an MX450 or most integrated GPUs.

-However, based on the following video which uses the M1 Chip for Rhino 7:
+However, based on the following video using the M1 chip for Rhino 7:

-Even the lowest configurations of each of the M chips: M1 & M2 & M3 should be able to give you a fast workflow with low to medium sized projects.
-If we extrapolate this to the latest M3 Chip which has way more “cores” and “unified memory”, you should be able to handle large-sized model.
+Even the lowest configurations of the M chips—M1, M2, and M3—should provide a fast workflow for low- to medium-sized projects.
+If we extrapolate this to the latest M3 chip, which has significantly more “cores” and “unified memory,” it should handle large-sized models effectively.

-However, I would NOT buy a MacBook to buy extremely large models that are better suited to 8-16GB vRAM dGPUs.
-I would expect the more powerful M3 Chip MacBook to run just as well as a 6GB vRAM GPU.
+That said, I would NOT recommend a MacBook for extremely large models better suited to 8–16GB vRAM dGPUs.
+I would expect the more powerful M3 chip MacBooks to perform similarly to a 6GB vRAM GPU.

-So what’s the advantage of buying a MacBook For Architecture?
+What’s the advantage of buying a MacBook for architecture?

 Display & Design

-• Compact : The 16” MacBook Pro is HUGE but it’s still lighter and thinner than Windows laptops that have powerful dedicated graphics.
+• Compact design: The 16’’ MacBook Pro is large, but it’s still lighter and thinner than many Windows laptops with powerful dedicated graphics.

-A great alternative to Revit is archicad which has a OSX version.
-However, if you are a student, you are likely to be stuck with Revit.
+A great alternative to Revit is Archicad, which has a macOS version.
+However, if you’re a student, you’ll likely need Revit.

-If you still want a MacBook you can either:
+If you still want a MacBook, here are your options:

-BootCamp: which is available on the older models will allow you to install Windows NATIVELY on a MacBook.
-That is, you get to run Windows on a MacBook the same way you do on a windows laptop.
-No need to run special software to run Windows.
-You can then install Revit or any non-OSX compatible architecture software.
+BootCamp is available on older models and allows you to install Windows natively on a MacBook.
+This means you can run Windows just like on a Windows laptop—no special software needed.
+You can then install Revit and other Windows-only architecture software.

 Parallels: